 Are there any transferable skills you believe are unique to mothers?

-When you become a mother you learn new skills: conflict resolution, time keeping/time management.
-A mother who chooses to work is the best time manager on the planet.
+When you become a mother you learn new skills: conflict resolution and time keeping are just two of these.
+I can tell you right now that a mother who chooses to work is the best time manager on the planet.
 I work more efficiently now I am a mother: when you have less time you are more focused.

 It’s really simple: first you register and complete your profile.
 Then you are able to search for jobs, and apply to jobs through the site using a CV and cover letter.
 The company will then get in touch with you whether you are successful or not.